abkfenris/xpublish-osn/README.md

 # xpublish-erddap

-Using Xpublish to provide additional services for ERDDAP
+Exploring using Xpublish to provide additional services for ERDDAP.

+Check out the deployment at https://xpublish.onrender.com/docs